aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/XML/XML_-_XML_Number_Width.rst

 This option specifies the minimal width of the string used to represent a number exported with XML.
 If necessary the string will start with spaces.
-If this options has the value 0 the width of the string will be so that it exactly contains the number, taking into account the setting of the option XML Number Precision.
-If this option has the value –1 the scientific notation will always be used, taking into account the setting of the option XML Number Precision.
+If this option has the value 0, the width of the string will be so that it exactly contains the number, taking into account the setting of the option
+**XML Number Precision**.
+If this option has the value –1 the scientific notation will always be used, taking into account the setting of the option
+**XML Number Precision**.